coakenfold/Oakenfold.ca-Website/_includes/wcag/content.md

    - data feed into the [TimelineJS3](//timeline.knightlab.com/) plugin
    - text for WCAG text alternative
 - used semantically appropriate markup, and aria labels
+- tested with the Web Accessibility Evaluation Tool (WAVE)